Graduate Studies

 550 Workshop in School Mathematics.
 (1–6, repeatable) (Degree candidates may receive credit toward program requirements only with the permission of the student's Graduate Committee.)
 Workshops focusing on specific topics may be organized as required to meet the identified needs and interests of in-service teachers or specific school districts.

 551 Methods of Classical Analysis.
-(3) Introduction to complex and multivariable analysis with a significant lean toward applications.
-Topics include geometry of Rⁿ, differential calculus in Rⁿ, line and surface integrals; conformal mappings, complex integration, Laurent series, calculus of residues; and applications.
+(3) Introduction to multivariable analysis with a lean toward applications.
+Topics include differential calculus in Rⁿ, including inverse and implicit function theorems, and Taylor expansions; integral calculus in Rⁿ, including change of variables; statistics and optimization applications.
 Prerequisites: MATH 231 and MATH 311, or equivalents.

 560 Advanced Topology.
 (3) Product and quotient spaces, path-connectedness, local compactness, homotopy, fundamental group.
 Additional topics may include Baire category, function spaces, Brouwer Fixed Point Theorem.
-Prerequisites: MATH 421 and MATH 461, or permission of the instructor.
+Prerequisites: MATH 421 or permission of the instructor.

 581 Approximation Theory.
 (3) The theory behind numerical algorithms.
 Remainder theory, convergence theorems, best approximation in various norms, the theory of matrices in numerical analysis including the eigenvalue problem.
 Prerequisites: MATH 435 and 481, or permission of the instructor.